pippinbarr/racers/process/variations.md

 ## The Oregon Racer

 Interpolating Orgeon Trail stuff.
 Get dysentery, break your leg, going slower etc. Randomly dying, having to ford a river, etc. etc. Just enough to add a different flavour to the racing.
-The gravestone would be fun to have in there, which could follow into replays where you see th tombstone.
+The gravestone would be fun to have in there, which could follow into replays where you see the tombstone.

 ## Road Trip

-Maybe dialog that plays over the journey, chatting to friends, listening to music, podcasts...
+Maybe dialog that plays over the journey, chatting to friends, listening to music, podcasts, audiobooks, hehe...

 ## Desert Racer